-I’m finally getting around to sharing my favorites from the Epcot International Food & Wine Festival with you!
-There are six weeks left in the festival – it lasts until November 12th this year.
+Today I’m sharing my favorites from the Epcot International Food & Wine Festival with you!

 First, here are some of my other Food & Wine resources:

 Now I’m going to share what I loved (and what I didn’t) at this year’s festival!